Rherer/restic-exporter/README.md

 ## Installation

- There are multiple ways to install and this program:
+ There are multiple ways to install and run this program:
 > - Binary
 > - Systemd Unit
 > - Container